-When he founded Kinz back in 2009, Marwan Juma set out to convince Jordanian companies they were sitting on an untapped treasure trove of information.
+When he founded Kinz back in 2009, Marwan Juma and his team set out to convince Jordanian companies they were sitting on an untapped treasure trove of information.
 The data mining firm now has hundreds of clients across the Kingdom, and is setting its sights set on regional expansion.

 By Rebecca Irvine

 Time and time again during his long and varied career in Jordan’s ICT sector, Marwan Juma said he’s witnessed how companies have been held back by a dearth of usable data.
 “How can we work in a country if there’s no data?” the former ICT minister asked.
 “On what basis are we deciding what our market share is?
 How do we know where we’re heading?”
 Frustration with these questions spurred him to found the corporate data mining firm, Kinz.